Tadwork/posthtml-partials/README.md

 ### Parameters

-We support parameters for Mixins inside tags and in attributes.
+We support parameters for partials inside tags and in attributes.

 ```html
 <mixin name="say" class from>